cayo-rodrigues/django-awesome-tools/README.md

 We are not declaring `filter_accept_empty`, which means that we will not raise `filter_exception_klass` in any case (because the default value is `True`).
 So that's why we don't need to define `filter_exception_klass` too.

+Furthermore, we are ordering the queryset results by their creation date (in descending order) with the `filter_order_by` property.

 You may have noticed that the `queryset` class property haven't been defined.
 That's not a problem, because this mixin guesses what is the apropriated model by accessing `self.serializer_class.Meta.model`.